 study found that 35% of patients reported they noticed some dry eye symptoms after LASIK surgery, yet, 32% of patients also had these same symptoms PRIOR to surgery with glasses or contacts.
 Most patients reported returning to “normal or baseline” by 6 weeks after LASIK, but it can last for several months.
 Having dry eyes before LASIK was the best predictor of postoperative dry eye and severe dry eye problems were very rare.
 Also, thinner LASIK flaps, Intralase-based LASIK flaps, “nasal-hinged” LASIK flaps and Epi-LASIK/PRK have been associated with less dry eye symptoms.
 With scientific advancements and a better understanding of the ocular surface, various treatments have limited the severity of this problem.

 If you have ever scratched your cornea or had a corneal infection, you already know that the corneal surface is very sensitive to touch or injury.
 A vast network of sensory nerves provides this sensitivity.
 In LASIK, creation of the corneal flap decreases the function of these nerves, which temporarily diminishes corneal sensitivity.
 Subsequently, the eye cannot effectively send nerve impulses to the tear gland for additional moisture.
-After these nerves grow back, sensitivity returns to normal levels within a couple months after treatment.
+After these nerves grow back and normalize, sensitivity usually returns to normal levels within a couple months after treatment.

 The normal human tear film is about 98% water, 1% oil and 1% mucous.
 These three components work together to hydrate the cornea, stabilize the tear film and prevent evaporation.
 The lacrimal gland and other ocular surface glands create all three essential parts of the human tear film.
 If any of these components are missing or out of proportion, the surface of the eye will “dry out”.
 When the ocular surface senses irritation, it sends a nerve impulse for the tear glands to produce tears (reflex tears).
 Other ocular surface glands consistently produce baseline tears are less dependent on nerve impulses (basal tears).
 In the postoperative period, simple measures can be taken to keep the cornea hydrated, stabilize the tear film and prevent tear evaporation.